,

 • Simple summer salad – Splash a little Italian dressing over thinly sliced cucumbers and red onion with a few cherry tomatoes thrown in.
 Top with fresh basil leaves.

-• Sweet pepper steak salad – Italian dressing is not only for chicken!
+• Sweet pepper steak salad – Italian dressing isn’t only for chicken!

-The applications are endless… for other meal ideas using Italian dressing, try out my favorite Real Plans meal planning tool!
+For other new recipes using Italian dressing, try out my favorite Real Plans meal planning tool!

 Katie Wells Avatar